-Additional engagement support provided to FNW physicians is the website development as supported by a FNW Communications and Strategies Coordinator.
+Additional engagement support provided to FNW physicians is the website development.
 The move to providing primary care services in a virtual setting continues to grow and expand.
 A full list of the clinics in the FNW and their associated websites can be found by clicking here.
 The chart below details the main steps in clinic website developments period by period.